amirweiss15/academic-kickstart/content/home/publications.md

 ## **Journal Papers** ##

-•	**Weiss, A.** and Yeredor, A., “A Maximum Likelihood-Based Minimum Mean Square Error Separation and Estimation of Stationary Gaussian Sources from Noisy Mixtures”, Submitted to _IEEE Transactions on Signal Processing_ in Aug.
-2018.
+•	**Weiss, A.** and Yeredor, A., “A Maximum Likelihood-Based Minimum Mean Square Error Separation and Estimation of Stationary Gaussian Sources from Noisy Mixtures”, Accepted to _IEEE Transactions on Signal Processing_ in June 2019.

 •	**Weiss, A.** and Yeredor, A., “Blind Determination of the Number of Sources Using Distance Correlation”, _IEEE Signal Processing Letters_,  vol. 26, no. 6, pp. 828-832, June 2018.